grihabor/biopython/doc/install/Installation.rst

 However, there is one general point which it is important to remember when installing from any of these systems: you need to download and install the development packages for python.
-A number of distributions contain a "basic" python which contains libraries and enough stuff to run simple python programs.
+A number of distributions contain a “basic” python which contains libraries and enough stuff to run simple python programs.
 However, they do not contain the python libraries necessary to build third-party python applications (like Biopython and it’s dependencies).
 You’ll need to install these libraries